The average house removal costs in the UK

 Like a storage company, a removal firm will give you a quote based on cubic footage.

-Typically, the cost comes in at about £0.75 to £1 for each cubic foot of items which require moving.
+Typically, the cost comes in at about £0.75 to £1 for each cubic foot of items that require moving.
 An additional removal fee will usually be charged for removals within London or other populous cities.

 This, in turn, will determine how big a removals van you need, the number of packing materials necessary and the length of time staff will need to pack up and load for your house move.

-Moving and Packing
+Moving and packing costs

 Although this moving tip can reduce your overall average removal costs, it can add considerably to your stress and the amount of time you need to spend on arranging your move.